 Businesses interested in replacing one or more of their older diesel machines with eligible lower- or zero-emissions equivalents can apply for a grant.
 The application period for the first round of grants is Sept.
-1 to Dec.
-31, 2020.
+1 to Jan.
+31, 2021.
 Up to $2.2 million is available for grants.
-If funds remain, there will be a second application period in early 2021.

 Grants may be up to 25-45% of the project cost, depending on type of equipment.
 All-electric (zero-emissions) equipment types will be given preference and will qualify for the higher percentage because they completely eliminate tailpipe emissions.
 Hybrid-electric purchases qualify for lower-percentage grants because they don’t cut emissions as much.